1953 Calcutta South East by-election

 In 1953, a by-election was held for the Calcutta South East seat in the Lok Sabha (Lower House of the Parliament of India).
-The by-election was called after the death of the incumbent parliamentarian from Calcutta South East, Dr. Syama Prasad Mukherjee.
+The by-election was called after the death of the incumbent parliamentarian from Calcutta South East, Syama Prasad Mukherjee.
 The election saw the internationally renowned barrister Radhabinod Pal defeated by a young communist barrister Sadhan Gupta.

 Background

-In the 1951–1952 Indian parliamentary election the Calcutta South East seat had been won by the Bharatiya Jan Sangh leader Dr. Syama Prasad Mukherjee.
-But a by-election was called in 1953 to fill the vacancy after Mukherjee died.
+In the 1951–1952 Indian parliamentary election, the Calcutta South East seat had been won by the Bharatiya Jan Sangh leader Syama Prasad Mukherjee.
+But, a by-election was called in 1953 to fill the vacancy after Mukherjee died.
 Mukherjee, a right-wing nationalist hardliner on the Kashmir conflict, had been detained in June 1953 whilst trying to enter Kashmir.
-Whilst detained he suffered a heart attack and died.
-Due to the dramatic circumstances of Mukherjee's death and the complexity of the Calcutta politics (whilst the constituency was seen as a Congress stronghold it had also elected a Bharatiya Jan Sabha MP as well as communist members of the West Bengal Legislative Assembly) the by-poll caught attention in national politics.
+Whilst detained, he suffered a heart attack and died.
+Due to the dramatic circumstances of Mukherjee's death and the complexity of the Calcutta politics (whilst the constituency was seen as a Congress stronghold it had also elected a Bharatiya Jan Sabha MP as well as communist members of the West Bengal Legislative Assembly), the by-poll caught attention in national politics.